ZhimingZhou/zhimingzhou.github.io/_posts/2020-12-09-Prospective-Students.md

 		- Papers may contain misleading statements.
 You may focus on the mathematics, the most precise part.
 		- Papers may not fully or clearly describe their methods.
 You may need to infer or supplement certain details.
 		- Some ideas or designs may, in fact, lack solid justification.
 You should make your own judgments.
-		- LLMs can hallucinate.
-Incorrect views may also spread widely.
+		- LLMs can hallucinate, while incorrect views may also spread widely.
 DO NOT accept any claim at face value.
 		- For mathematical results, it is important to build an intuitive understanding beyond the formal derivations.

 <!--  -->